 The fundamental difference between chronic and acute injuries is the amount of time it takes for the injury to develop.
 Acute injuries happen instantaneously, while chronic injuries develop over time.

-Long Island Physical Therapy
+Looking for Island Physical Therapy on Long Island?

 Through restorative physical therapy treatment, you can heal both acute and chronic injuries.
 With individualized attention, our physical therapists will help you to overcome these painful symptoms.
 Contact us for more details about this treatment process.